jesus-333/soft-dtw-rust/README.md

 Note that this is primarily an exercise to learn how to code in Rust and integrate Rust scripts in Python.
 I'm not pretending that this is 100% functional or correct.
 This implementation is not created to be used as a loss function.
 It is designed only to compute the soft-dtw distance between two signals.
 Also for now works only if the signals to compare have the same length.
 In future I could modify the algorithm to work with signals of different lengths.
+The distance between samples of the two signals is computed through the L-2 norm.

 ## How to use